Alphalynxjet/weatherCOT/README.md

 ## Features

-- Retrieves hourly weather data for a specific location using latitude and longitude coordinates.
+- Retrieves current weather data for a specific location using latitude and longitude coordinates.
+- Wind direction is shown using course arrow in ATAK
 - Sends the weather information as a CoT message over TCP.
 - Customizable location, API coordinates, and TCP server settings.